aliireza/slice-aware/README.md

 # Slice-aware Memory Management

 Applications can utilize our memory management scheme to improve their performance by allocating memory that is mapped to the most appropriate LLC slice(s), i.e., that have lower access latency.
-For more information, check out our [paper][cachedirector-eurosys-paper].
+For more information, check out our [paper][cachedirector-eurosys-paper] and my talk at [EuroSys'19][cachedirector-video].

 ## Download